• Jewelry Fashion

 Ruby gemstone

-Ruby and Durability
+Ruby Durability

 Be aware, however, that like any gemstone, a ruby may chip or crack due to blunt impact.
 This is especially true when mounted in a ring or bracelet.